Prerender Until Script: The Middle Ground Between Prefetch and Prerender

 Considerations

 Eagerness: I almost exclusively recommend moderate.
-This triggers the speculation on hover (specifically, when the pointer lingers for 200ms). immediate is too aggressive for most implementations and risks wasting user bandwidth on mobile connections.
+This triggers the speculation on hover (when the pointer lingers for 200ms). immediate is too aggressive for most sites and risks wasting bandwidth on mobile connections.

-Exclusions: You must be disciplined here.
+Exclusions: Be disciplined here.
 Never speculate on state-changing URLs like /logout or /add-to-cart.
-While prerender_until_script protects against script execution, good architecture dictates we shouldn't even fetch these endpoints unnecessarily.
+While prerender_until_script protects against script execution, you should not even fetch these endpoints unnecessarily.

-Inline Handlers: Note that prerender_until_script only pauses <script> elements.
-Inline event handlers on other elements (e.g., <img onload="track()">) will still execute if the parser reaches them before a blocking script.
-Ensure your analytics pixels and tracking logic are not triggered by these inline handlers during the speculation phase.
+Inline handlers: prerender_until_script only pauses <script> elements.
+Inline event handlers on other elements (like <img onload="track()">) will still execute if the parser reaches them before a blocking script.
+Make sure your analytics and tracking are not triggered by inline handlers.